shahela-quader/cloudformation-ansible-example/README.md

 ansible-playbook DrupalCloudFormation.yaml
 ```

-Check the information about all the relevant EC2 instances:
+Check the information about the relevant EC2 instances with the following commands:

 ```
-aws ec2 describe-instances
+aws cloudformation describe-stacks --stack-name DrupalWebsite aws ec2 describe-instances
 ```